xinwenfu/GenCyber/LabEnvironment/README.md

   - Sudo password: kali

 - Windows VM cannot be shared.
 But really only the vulnerable chat server <a href="https://github.com/xinwenfu/vchat">vchat</a> is needed.
 For demo purpose, Windows defense shall be disabled.
-  - Turn off Windows Defenser Firewall
+  - Turn off Windows Defenser Firewall.
+  - Turn off Windows Exploit Protection.
   - Turn off the virus <a href="https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960">real time protection</a>.
 The real-time protection is automatically turned on frequently by Windows, for example at a restart or after some time it was turned on.

 ## Import VMs into VirtualBox